gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 # Creating a periodic external potential to restrain particles to stripe phases.

-Phase separtions that form in the thermodynamic limit can become unstable at insufficient system sizes given a system temperature and the interaction cost for forming contacts between species of opposites phases.
+Phase separations that form in the thermodynamic limit can become unstable at insufficient system sizes given a system temperature and the interaction cost for forming contacts between species of opposites type.
 We explored this idea in lipid bilayers and an analytical two-dimensional Flory-Huggins lattice model in 2017.[1]
 Simulating lipid bilayers that <em>should</em> phase separate, but will not phase separate at the small system sizes required to run sufficiently fast simulations in MD, can be biased to remain in a phase separated state by effectively creating a "wall" using a flat-well harmonic potential.
 Park and Im recently applied such a flat-well potential to stabilize a phase separations of POPC-DPPC and DOPC-DPPC binary lipid bilayers including unrestrained cholesterol to determine the partition coefficient of cholesterol to either phase.[2]
 We express this potential with the equation

 $$U_{\mathrm{wall}}(x) = k_{\mathrm{wall}} \max\left( \mid x - x_0 \mid - (w \times \mathrm{widthscale}) \right)^2$$,